lutherjohnrichards/VSCode-AIP-linter/aip-linter/README.md

 The functionality is built using the executable at: https://linter.aip.dev/

 ## Notes
-AIP spec contains rules for a lot of different platforms/languages, so users of api-linter will want to have project specific linter config which might look like this:
+AIP spec contains rules for a lot of different platforms/languages, so users of the AIP Linter will want to have project specific linter config which might look like this:

 ```
 [